zane-ops/zane-ops/CONTRIBUTING.md

 3. Start the project :

-   Start the DEV server for docker and the frontend :
+   Start the DEV server :
     ```shell
     make dev
     # or
     pnpm run  --filter='!backend' --recursive --parallel dev
     ```

-   Wait until you see `Server launched at http://localhost:5678` in the terminal .
-Then, start the development server for the API:
+   Wait until you see `Server launched at http://localhost:5678` in the terminal.:
-    ```shell
-    make dev-api
-    # or
-	pnpm run  --filter='backend' --recursive dev
-    ```

 4. Run DB migrations :

     ```shell